warrenniu/state-events-advanced-100520/README.md

 # Hint

 - The gif below will give you an idea of what the app should look like
-- Look up the window.alert() function
+- Look up the `window.alert` function

 ![beyonce gif](bey-slay.gif)

-CSS/Design: @cmccarthy15# react-state-events-advanced-assessment
+CSS/Design: @cmccarthy15